mrolle45/scopetools/docs/Rules.md

 [^exec-and-eval]: **EXEC and EVAL scopes.**
 Calling `exec(code, [globals, [locals, ]])` or `eval(code, [globals, [locals, ]])` results in an EXEC or EVAL scope.

     Its parent is
   - The owner scope of the call, if no `globals` is given, or is given the same as the builtin globals().
   - A new GLOB scope, otherwise.
 The property **GLOB.initial** designates this `globals` dict.
 At runtime, the GLOB ns will be initially populated with the contents of `globals`.
 If several scopes are created with the same `globals` argument, then their parents should be the same GLOB.

     The property **scope.locals** designates the `locals` argument, if provided and is not the same as the builtin `globals()`, or None otherwise.

     At runtime, the call, as with any other call, immediately executes the code in a new ns.
 If GLOB.initial exists, it is used to populate GLOB's initial bindings.
 If `scope.locals` exists, this will be the initial local bindings, otherwise a copy of GLOB's bindings will be used.

-[^FUNC-and-LAMB-arguments]: **FUNC and LAMB arguments** In this table, **scope.args.*various*** means a collection of items, which comprise all the arguments to a function or a lambda.
+[^func-and-lamb-arguments]: **FUNC and LAMB arguments** In this table, **scope.args.*various*** means a collection of items, which comprise all the arguments to a function or a lambda.
 They include the argument name.
 In a function, they also include any annotations or type comments.
 The items are, in this order:
 - scope.args.posonlyargs[:]